 Interested citizens with a diverse range of backgrounds.

-In the course of the project, regionally adapted course modules will be prepared for three key regions in Germany, and will be offered (on the basis of collaboration with regional partners) at community colleges on five scheduled dates.
+In the course of the project, regionally adapted course modules will be prepared for three key regions in Germany, and will be offered (on the basis of collaboration with regional partners) at community colleges on six scheduled dates.
 In the modules, the essentials of the global and above all the regional manifestations of climate change and its impacts will be conveyed in the form of a dialogue.
 Moreover, the course will present potential regional climate adaptation measures that are directly relevant for the participants.
 Lastly, concrete suggestions on how they can become actively involved in climate protection, and how they can network with one another, will be provided and discussed.

 Employing a ’blended learning’ format, the course modules will include a number of interactive elements, e.g. quizzes; supplemental videos with input from Germany’s leading climate researchers and supplied by the World Wide Fund for Nature (WWF) and the German Climate Consortium (DKK); and documentary films on regional climate change, provided by the REKLIM research network.
 The presentations, live chats and classroom work with researchers from the Helmholtz Climate Initiative REKLIM and other regional climate researchers, who will transfer the global perspective to the regional level, represent a further important aspect.